fixxxedpoint/sub-flood/README.md

 - `finalization` - boolean flag, if true, script should wait for all transactions finalization, default is false
 - `finalization_timeout` - amount of time to wait in every attempt, default is 20000 (in ms); screen makes several attempts, so the total waiting time is finalization_timeout * finalization_attempts
 - `finalization_attempts` - amount of waiting attempts, default is 5
+- `only_flooding` - boolean flag, if true, script will not compute overall statistics after submitting transactions but instead immediately attempts to start a new round of flooding